 It May Not Be Fibromyalgia

 And that’s okay.
-But a quicker diagnosis is not the only purpose of these steps.
-It will also help the physician quickly eliminate fibromyalgia if enough evidence is presented.
-Often times fibromyalgia masks other chronic illnesses which are crucial in the healing process.
+However, a quicker diagnosis is not the only purpose of these steps.
+If enough evidence is presented, it will also help the physician quickly eliminate fibromyalgia.
+Often, fibromyalgia masks other chronic illnesses that are crucial in the healing process.

 This is excellent, Brandi.
 The words that came to mind when I was reading it was, “It takes one to know one.”
 Then I totally laughed at the childhood expression.
 I pinned this to my fibro pinterest board.
 I know it will be helpful to so many.